 Vegans: Avoid meat, poultry, fish, eggs, dairy, gelatin, and any products derived from an animal based on moral principles.

 - Drink a green smoothie once a day.
 For me, green smoothies were the gateway drug to a healthier life.
-It leads to lots of energy and cravings for healthier foods.
+They lead to lots of energy as well as cravings for healthier foods.
 One simple green smoothie a day inspired me to make healthy eating a lifestyle.
-If you’re interested in learning more about our smoothies join our Simple 7 Squad and blend a week’s worth of smoothies for free.
+If you’re interested in learning more about smoothies then join the Smoothie Challenge and blend a week’s worth of smoothies for free.

 - Start Meatless Mondays.
 You don’t have to jump into this new lifestyle both feet first.
 In fact, I encourage you to take your time and make it count.
-This isn’t a race; it’s your life.
-So wade in, pace yourself, and try swapping meat for an extra heap of veggies for just one day a week.
+Wade in, pace yourself, and then try swapping meat for an extra heap of veggies for just one day a week.
 This will get you familiar with vegetarian recipes and inspire you to try them more often.
-Some favorites of mine that are perfect for beginners are Almond Butter and Zoodles, Candied Brussels Sprouts, and Veggie Enchilada Stacks.
+Some favorites of mine that are perfect for beginners are Almond Butter Zoodles and Candied Brussels Sprouts.
 You’ll be craving these simple recipes and surprisingly, won’t find yourself missing the meat.

-- Swap dairy milk for unsweetened almond milk.
-Replacing dairy milk for almond milk is the simplest way to make a change in your diet.
+- Swap dairy milk for non-dairy milk.
+Replacing dairy milk for a nut or seed milk is the simplest way to make a change in your diet.
 Seriously, the easiest way.
-Instead of reaching for that 2% in the grocery store, grab a carton of almond milk.
-I suggest trying the brand Califia Farms, it’s my favorite.
-If you’re worried about missing out on any calcium you think you’re getting from milk, keep on readin’.
-I’m about to get into all that.
+Instead of reaching for that 2% in the grocery store, grab a carton of almond or oat milk.
+Feeling creative?
+Make your own!
+I've got great (and easy) recipes for almond, oat, coconut... really any non-dairy milk you could want.

 I’ve run into a few major myths about plant-based diets.
 Some believe it can be too limiting and may create vitamin deficiencies.
-But, it is important to understand that a plant-based diet can provide all the necessary nutrients you need, and even include some not available in meat.
+But, it is important to understand that a whole food plant based diet can provide all the necessary nutrients you need, and even include some not available in meat.

-When I first started, I did a ton of research on the pros and cons of a plant-based diet, discovering what was true and what wasn’t.
+When I first started, I did a ton of research on the pros and cons of going plant based, discovering what was true and what wasn’t.
 There’s no need for you to do the homework.
 I’ve compiled them here to give you all you’ll need to know to decide for yourself.

 Myth #1: The only way to get enough calcium to maintain strong bones is to drink milk.

-We can’t overstate the importance of calcium.
+I can't overstate the importance of calcium.
 Not only does it strengthen bones, it is also necessary for proper nerve and muscle function and blood clotting.
-1 Milk isn’t your only option for a calcium course.
+Milk isn’t your only option for a calcium course.
 There are non-dairy alternatives that provide enough calcium to keep you strong and healthy.

 Myth #2: Meat is the chief source of protein.

 Dark green leaves such as collards, kale, and spinach are especially high in protein.
-You’ll find these ingredients are used abundantly in our recipes.
+Leafy greens dominate my recipes.
 Dark greens are chock full of phytonutrients, vitamins, antioxidants…and yes, protein.

 There is also something you need to be aware of when you begin to eat more greens- its called alkaloid buildup.
 All leafy greens contain small levels of toxins that can build up overtime.
 Rotating your greens is an easy way to avoid alkaloid buildup.

-Other sources of protein include legumes, soy products, whole grains, nuts, and seeds.4 These plant-based sources of protein carry more fiber and less saturated fat than animal sources.5 With so many sources of protein, you’ll probably never be protein deficient.
-That’s just a Protein Myth.
+Other sources of protein include legumes, soy products, whole grains, nuts, and seeds.
+These plant-based sources of protein carry more fiber and less saturated fat than animal sources.
+With so many sources of protein, you’ll probably never be protein deficient.
+That's just a Protein Myth.

 Myth #3: It’s too expensive to eat healthy and plant-based.